Pawel Relowicz pleads guilty to voyeurism, outraging public decency and burglary

 Burglary - Between January 25, 2019, and January 28, 2019 Relowicz stole a laptop, Kindle, portable speaker, quantity of sex toys, quantity of clothes, condoms and various photographs from a property in Ventnor Street, Hull.

-Relowicz, who was wearing a grey jumper, grey trousers and had a silver cross necklace, had been charged with four other similar offences, which the prosecution asked to lay on file.
+Relowicz, who was wearing a grey jumper, grey trousers and had a silver cross necklace, had been charged with four other similar offences, which the prosecution asked to be laid on file.